ntnhut/LeetSolve/docs/source/Prefix_Sum/53_Maximum_Subarray_int.md

 23
 ```

-### Code explanation

-* `maxSum` is initialized to a very small value (in this case, `-10000`) to ensure that any positive sum encountered during the loop will be considered as the new maximum sum.

-* `currSum` is initialized to zero.
-This variable will be used to keep track of the sum of the current subarray being considered.

-* The `for` loop iterates through each element `num` in the `nums` array.

-* Inside the loop, the code checks whether the current sum `currSum` is negative.
-If it is negative, it means that including the current element in the subarray would result in a smaller sum.
-So, the current element `num` is taken as the new starting point for the subarray.

-* If `currSum` is not negative, it means that including the current element in the subarray would increase the sum.
-So, `currSum` is updated by adding the current element num to it.

-* After updating `currSum`, the code compares it with the current `maxSum` using the `max` function.
-This ensures that `maxSum` always holds the maximum subarray sum encountered so far.

-* The loop continues to iterate through the array, updating both `currSum` and `maxSum` as needed.

-* Once the loop completes, the function returns the final value of `maxSum`, which represents the maximum sum of a subarray within the given `nums` array.
+This solution is the Kadane's algorithm, which efficiently finds the maximum sum of a contiguous subarray within a given array.

+It iterates through the elements of the array, updating `currSum` to either the current element or the sum of the current element and the previous `currSum`, whichever is greater.
+By considering whether adding the current element improves the overall sum, it effectively handles both positive and negative numbers in the array.
+Finally, it updates `maxSum` with the maximum value encountered during the iteration, ensuring it holds the maximum sum of any contiguous subarray within the given array.

+This approach optimizes the computation by efficiently tracking the maximum sum and dynamically updating it as it iterates through the array.

 ### Complexity
 * Runtime `O(n)`, where `n = nums.length`.